Editing dialogue and narration

 Each panel has editable text fields:

-• Narration — captions, scene-setting text, internal thoughts (rendered in caption boxes)
+- Narration — narrator captions, scene-setting text, and internal monologue (rendered in rectangular caption boxes, not speech bubbles).
+Narration is panel-wide, not per-character.

-• Character assignment — which of your defined characters appear in this panel
+- Character assignment — which of your defined characters appear in this panel.
+Adding a character here makes a new dialogue field for them.

 Editing these fields is free — no credit cost — when the dialogue and narration is overlay text (the typical case in ComicInk: speech bubbles and captions are positioned by the editor, not burned into the underlying art).